Microsoft’s new settings let users contribute recordings to improve its speech recognition systems

 Microsoft says that customers who choose not to contribute their voice clips for review will still be able to use its voice-enabled products and services.
 However, the company reserves the right to continue accessing information associated with user voice activity, such as the transcriptions automatically generated during user interactions with speech recognition AI.

-Tech giants including Apple and Google have been the subject of reports uncovering the potential misuse of recordings collected to improve assistants including Siri and Google Assistant.
+Tech giants including Apple and Google have been the subject of reports uncovering the potential misuse of recordings collected to improve assistants such as Siri and Google Assistant.
 In April 2019, Bloomberg revealed that Amazon employs contract workers to annotate thousands of hours of audio from Alexa-powered devices, prompting the company to roll out user-facing tools that quickly delete cloud-stored data.
 And in July, a third-party contractor leaked Google Assistant voice recordings for users in the Netherlands that contained personally identifiable data, like names, addresses, and other private information.
 Following the latter revelation, a German privacy authority briefly ordered Google to stop harvesting voice data in Europe for human reviewers.

 For its part, Microsoft says it removes certain personal information from voice clips as they’re processed in the cloud, including strings of letters or numbers that could be telephone numbers, social security numbers, and email addresses.
 Moreover, the company says it doesn’t use human reviewers to listen to audio collected from speech recognition features built into its enterprise offerings.